kojoidrissa/djangoconUS-2015/inclusion_djangoconUS-2015.md

     *  No FLOSS project, ever
 +  Inclusion lets you maximize the number of contributors

+---

+>It's easier to advocate for change than to implement it: Do BOTH. #quote - [Tristan Bishop via Twitter](https://twitter.com/KnowledgeBishop/status/595408900037410816)

 #HOW: Practicing Inclusivity 101
 -  Check your assumptions
 -  Zen of Python on Inclusiveness